Twists of superconformal algebras: Twisted Observables and Factorization Algebras

 \subsection{Algebras of Operator Products}

-We overview one way to encode the most important operators and their products for a field theory on the manifold $\RR^n$.
+We overview one way to encode the most important operators and their products for a field theory whose underlying manifold is~$\RR^n$.
 The essential idea is that one specifies the operators supported in any disk

 and how operators from disjoint disks multiply to give operators on a bigger disk.
 We assume that the spaces of operators varies smoothly as one adjusts the location and radius of the disks, and we assume that operator product varies smoothly in those parameters as well.
 More explicitly, let $\mr{Disk}_{r_1, \ldots, r_k; R}$ denote the open subset of $\RR^{(k+1)n}$ given by points $(x_1, \ldots, x_k; y)$ such that the disks $D_{r_i}(x_i)$ are pairwise disjoint but each sits inside $D_R(y)$.
 Let $\cA$, which we will call an {\em $n$-disks algebra}, denote the following data: \begin{itemize} \item For each positive real number $r$, there is a cochain complex $A_r$, which we view as the operators supported in the disk $D_r(0)$. \item For each point $p \in \mr{Disk}_{r_1, \ldots, r_k; R}$, there is a cochain map